tribixbite/awesome/README.md

 *   [apify/crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with BeautifulSoup, Playwright, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.
 *   [MinishLab/model2vec](https://github.com/MinishLab/model2vec) - Fast State-of-the-Art Static Embeddings
 *   [Operative-Sh/web-eval-agent](https://github.com/Operative-Sh/web-eval-agent) - An MCP server that autonomously evaluates web applications.
-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 *   [agno-agi/agent-api](https://github.com/agno-agi/agent-api) - A minimal, open-source setup for serving Agents using FastAPI and Postgres.
 Built for speed, clarity, and dev happiness.
+*   [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - DeerFlow is a community-driven Deep Research framework, combining language models with tools like web search, crawling, and Python execution, while contributing back to the open-source community.
 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.
 *   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀